 As a new joiner to the world of consulting I do not think I could have chosen a better place than BearingPoint UK.

-My role as a Business Analyst at BearingPoint allows me to take on many roles in one.
+My role as a Business Consultant at BearingPoint allows me to take on many roles in one.
 Firstly, I take on the role of a mathematician, dealing with numbers and plotting processes to understand our client’s business.
 Secondly, I am required to be creative, putting the data into graphs and diagrams to display outcomes in a clear innovative way.
 Thirdly, I am a storyteller, leading presentations or team meetings, selling our progress, findings and conclusions to the client.
 Fourthly, I am a researcher interviewing clients to learn more about their jobs, the challenges they are facing and their opinion on a certain topic or product.
 Finally, I am at times required to be a politician and understand the politics of the client’s business.
 Throughout this role I must listen to the client, understand the needs of the project, show empathy and solve the clients’ key challenges.

 One of the things I like most about my job is there is no such thing as a “normal day”.
 Depending on what project I am working on, I may be based in the London office or work on the client’s site.
 During my first six months I worked on five different projects.
 The industries I have worked in, range from financial services companies, food retailers to medical device developers (to name a few).
 In addition to our work for the client, there are a range of opportunities to work on internal projects, for example, helping the marketing department to develop contents for our website, organising internal meetings, providing inductions to new joiners and attending recruiting and industry events.
 Alongside these events, BearingPoint offer a variety of training sessions to push your development and personal growth.